Nils224/Password-Generator/README.md

 ## Installation

-To access the password generator and have first hand usage then follow this link [nils224.github.io](https://nils224.github.io).
+To access the password generator and have first hand usage then click below[Password Generator](https://nils224.github.io/Password-Generator/Develop/index.html)

 ## Usage
 To generate a password, select the type of characters you wish to include in your password.